 - You are currently breast feeding

-But why is it not safe during pregnancy?
+But why is it not safe to have botox injections during pregnancy?

 What is our perspective?